ianmackenzie/elm-geometry/README.md

     Point3d ( 2, 1, 3 )
 ```

-...and `Module.name` should be used for everything else:
+...while `Module.name` should be used for everything else:

 ```elm
 rotatedPoint =